RA1990/HackathonKOT/README.md

 # c619_hackathon2

-Hackathon project involving the combination of different data sources into an application or games
+Hackathon project involving the combination of different data sources into an application or game

 ### Requirements
 - Combine at least 4 **external** resources via AJAX requests and present their information in an application